lrq3000/waCaptcha/README.md

 It may sound complicated at first, but if you try it, you'll see it's quite easy in fact.
 Quite easy for humans, that is.

-To achieve this goal, the software tries to generate artificial natural scenes, with random parameters.
-Thus, you will never get the same scene twice.

-Secondly, it implements as much image variance as possible, currently:
+The core idea is to exploit the limits of today's algorithms in Computer Vision by generating an artificial natural scene, and assigning a maximum of variance in the 3D scene with random parameters, as opposed to adding variance on a 2D image as usual captchas do.

+There are a lot more parameters in a 3D scene that can be varied than in a 2D image, thus such a scene can be a lot more complex.
+Moreover, you will never get the same scene twice.

+Here is a list of variance that are currently implemented:
 - Rotation
 - Partial obstruction
 - Translation